daronphang/programming-resources/cloud-computing/AWS/pricing/billing.md

 ## AWS Cost Explorer

 AWS Cost Explorer is a tool that lets you visualize, understand, and manage your AWS costs and usage over time.
+You can **forecast usage up to 12 months based on previous usage**.

 AWS Cost Explorer includes a default report of the costs and usage for your top five cost-accruing AWS services.
 You can apply custom filters and groups to analyze your data.